Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Methodology

 \subsection{Data collection}

 This study utilized semi-structured interviews with pre-prepared topics of interest, while also allowing for free discussion and clarification questions.
 The interview structure was designed based on a literature review, observations from the case company, and their needs (cf. \ref{sec-appendix}).
 The interviews were conducted using Google Meet software, and recorded, and transcribed using an in-house tool.
 Four main themes were discussed, covering the company's knowledge, knowledge needs, issues with knowledge management, and possible solutions.
 The interviews were conducted in September and October 2022, with an average duration of 48 minutes.
+Each participant was shown a privacy statement regarding how the data would be analysed, reported, and shared, and that participant anonymity would be preserved.
+Participation was based on informed consent, and was voluntary without any particular incentives besides helping the research endeavor.
+The interviews were conducted in a similar fashion to individual interviews, with the exception that the interviewer ensured that each of the participant was given the opportunity to express their opinions.
+The goal of the small group interviews was not to form a consensus within the group, but to provide a more efficient way of interviewing several participants when compared to individual interviews.